-Some parrots continue mourning for days, weeks, or months.
-To help your parrot recover from its loss, you must adhere to a normal routine.
-Offer your parrot things to do and give it one-on-one attention.
+Some parrots mourn for days, weeks, or months.
+You must adhere to a routine to help the parrot recover from its loss by giving it things to do and more one-on-one attention.

 Do Parrots Mourn the Loss of Another Bird?

 Parrots have high social and emotional intelligence.
-While their emotions and relationships may not be as developed as humans, they’re still remarkable.
+While their emotions and relationships may not be as advanced as humans, they’re still remarkable animals.

-Wild parrots live in large social groups.
-A study in the Journal of Field Ornithology describes a flock of 85 red-tailed amazons.
+Wild parrots live in large social groups (flocks).
+A study in the Journal of Field Ornithology describes the interactions of a flock of 85 red-tailed amazons.

 Parrots form strong bonds with other birds in the flock, particularly their mates.
-When a bird it is bonded with dies, this can be a source of sadness and grief.
+When a bird it’s bonded with dies, this causes deep sadness and grief.

 In captive parrots, a similar phenomenon occurs.
-However, because most parrots are usually housed with just one other bird, their grief is often more pronounced.
+However, their grief is often more pronounced because most parrots are housed with just one other bird.

-This is because there are no other parrots left to socialize with, so they become lonely and depressed.
+No other parrots are left to socialize with, so they become lonely and depressed.
 Parrots can also mourn the loss of their offspring and occasionally lost eggs.

 Do Parrots Grieve When Their Mate Dies?

 Most parrot species are monogamous.
-When they choose to mate with another bird, they won’t usually mate with anyone else.
-The mated pair will stay together for life, even outside of the breeding season.
+When they mate with another bird, they may not mate with anyone else.
+The mated pair may remain together for life, even outside the breeding season.

-If a male parrot cohabits with a female, they likely see each other as mates.
-This can be the case whether they are the same or different species.
-Parrots of the same sex (two females or two males) can also form close bonds.
+If a male parrot cohabits with a female, they’ll likely see each other as mates.
+Even parrots of the same sex (two females or two males) can form close bonds.

-Losing a mate or other bonded parrot is extremely distressing.
-When one parrot dies, the surviving parrot often goes into mourning and grieves for its lost companion.
+Losing a mate or bonded parrot is highly distressing.
+When one parrot dies, the surviving parrot often mourns and grieves for its lost companion.
 The survivor may exhibit signs of depression, aggression, or obsessive-compulsive tendencies.